cterrazas2/pyvet/docs/tutorials/open_data_apis.md

 # or just get nearby VA facilities and export it to a csv file
 nearby_facilities = get_nearby(
-    # Provide an empty string for address if unknown and thencity/state/zip
+    # Provide an empty string for address if unknown and then city/state/zip
     # below to filter
     address="",
     city="Boston",